EnigmaticaModpacks/Enigmatica6/.github/README.md

 git pull origin develop
 ```

 8. Now double click the script `InstanceSyncSetup.sh` to setup InstanceSync.
-It is found in the root folder.
+It is found in the `automation` folder.

 You're done!